 1080p HD | 30 FPS | 110° | ✅ |

 Blink Mini supports up to 1080p HD footage, which looks good.
-More surprising was the frame rate, which, with strong Wi-Fi and the highest quality setting, can reach a smooth 30 FPS (unusual for a camera of such a diminished size and price).
+More surprising was the frame rate, which, with strong Wi-Fi and the highest quality setting, can reach a smooth 30 FPS.
 Naturally, this will be a lot more taxing on the Wi-Fi.

 Speaking of quality, users will be able to choose between three defaults: saver, standard, and best.
 ‘Best’ produced less pixelation and a noticeably smoother frame rate.
 Video can be flipped, which helps alleviate any issues caused by the camera’s posing limitations.

-On the other hand, motion detection settings were a little mediocre.
-Sensitivity and trigger time can be altered, as well as clip length, but activity zones are determined by splitting the image into 5×5 rectangles, which doesn’t allow for the same degree of specificity as some security apps.
+Sensitivity and trigger time for motion detection can be altered, as well as clip length, but activity zones are determined by splitting the image into 5×5 rectangles, which doesn’t allow for the same degree of specificity as some security apps.

 If the device is viewing something at a medium distance, the rectangular blocking should be fine.
 But for objects far away and objects close-up, more accuracy at determining the zones would have been useful to avoid trigger failures.

-Holding a hand up to Blink Mini, it wasn’t ever able to balance the whiteness even after some time had passed, resulting in an image of a featureless white blob.
+Holding a hand up to Blink Mini, it wasn’t ever able to balance the whiteness even after some time had passed, resulting in a lack of detail.
 Image quality and frame rate in night vision mode were, however, strong.

 Blink Mini does not support AI-based features like person detection even with the purchase of a subscription.
 AlfredCam and Wyze Cam v3 both feature person detection with a subscription, which helps reduce the amount of unnecessary notifications.